AsderelForge/RhythmPunch-Map-Generator/README.md

 1. Run the executable
 2. Select an audio file
 3. Generate your map
 4. Import it into Rhythm Punch
+   Copy the maps to Android\data\com.asderelforge.rythmpunch\files\Maps Copy the audio files to Android\data\com.asderelforge.rythmpunch\files\Audio Files

 ## Important Notice